> Value Proposition

 TEE Security Working Group

-- To define the level of security of the TEE technology for different market verticals addressed by GlobalPlatform and to ensure a security evaluation framework is in place.
+- To define the level of security of the TEE technology for different market verticals and use cases addressed by GlobalPlatform and to ensure a security evaluation framework is in place.

 TEE Roadmap Working Group